PhucAnthoy/PokemonQuestCooking/README.md

 tl;dr click ingredients, fill pot, hit start, hope it works

-WIP.
-First part will be a cooking screen similar to what is found in Pokemon Quest.
-The user should be able to select ingredients, hit start cooking, and the output should appear on the side.
-The GUI is also a WIP.
-Currently, for recipes that are shared between dishes, the app is only able to show the dish lower in the list.
-I'm working on getting it to show all dishes that the recipe satisfies, but ofc, only one will actually be made in game.
-This also doesn't show mulligan.
-I'll add later.
+Still a huge WIP.
+GUI needs reworking, but that will wait until after I've finished adding most of the features that I would like.
+Currently, the app can accept inputs from the ingredient selection panel and cook up a dish from a full pot.
+It'll display the dish's icon, the quality of the dish, and the type of the dish.

+As of June 8th, rainbow matter and rainbow shell aren't supported (only because I'm lacking a good icon for the rainbow shell), and thus, the ambrosia of legends isn't supported either.
+Type logos for mulligan, red stew, blue soda, yellow curry, and gray porridge are non-existant (currently, in the works).

+Currently planned:
-Second part will be selecting a dish and getting recipes for different qualities.
+Selecting a dish and getting recipes for different qualities.
 I'll flesh this out some more later.

-Third part will be selecting a pokemon and seeing which dishes they will likely come from.
+Selecting a pokemon and seeing which dishes they will likely come from.

 Hopefully, I actually stay motivated to finish this.